wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 **Notice that**

 1. it's no need to consult with others that I help you, you help you to get marks.
 You can simply send email to me and I will give you the marks.
-No worry about that, if you do have help others and spend a lot of time on it, you deserve the score.
+No worry about that, if you do have helped others and spent a lot of time on it, you deserve the score.

 ### option 4: Personal Summary

 Write personal summary for yourself.
-List at least 10 problems that you have met in your learning in c language and describe the solution as well.
+List at least 10 problems that you have met in your learning in C++ language and describe the solution as well.

 **Notice that**